criticalmash/assemble-navigation/README.md

 }
 ```

-Now that we have two new menus (and an additional page), let's add some pages to the other menus and do something about that ridiculously long title.
+See *Configuring Page and Link Attributes* to find out how to add pages to the other menus and to provide alternative titles.

 #### Flat Menus
 Some extra menus, like the footer menu, usually contain only a few items and don't require a hierarchal organization.
 It would be better to place all menu items in the menu's root `items` array.
 We can tell Navigation to do this for us by configuring a menu's type attribute to `flat`.